 Unfortunately, many people do not understand their legal rights when it comes to DUI.
 Many DUI arrests are the result of a routine traffic stop for a minor violation (read more about DUI stops and reasonable articulable suspicion).
 In other cases, the person charged with a DUI might not have been driving, but still able to operate the car.
-If you are pulled over, you do not have to answer questions about your whereabouts or activities preceding the stop.
+If you are pulled over in Northern Virginia, you do not have to answer questions about your whereabouts or activities preceding the stop.
 You also are not required to submit to any field sobriety tests, which officers may ask you to perform.
 Provide the police with your identification and insurance information, but do not say anything that may incriminate you or prompt the officer to follow up with a DUI investigation.

 Additionally, Virginia is unlike its neighboring jurisdictions of Maryland and DC in that marijuana has not been decriminalized.
 That means a person caught driving under the influence of pot may face additional charges for marijuana possession.
 Someone who is driving while under impaired from legal prescribed drugs may still face charges.